mistycheney/MouseBrainAtlas/doc/GUIGuide.md

 - `side`: L or R or S (singular)
 - `volume`: the 3-D volume encoded by bloscpack as string

-## Manual adjustment of pre-built atlas structures.
+## Method 2: Manual adjustment of pre-built atlas structures.